konskarz/goals-vue/README.md

 # goals-vue

-Vue-Frontend for [lifetrackerbuddy.com](https://lifetrackerbuddy.com/), - an advanced task manager with main focus on the goal, goal achievement and its current progress
+Vue-Frontend for [lifetrackerbuddy.com](https://lifetrackerbuddy.com/), - an application to manage [OKRs](https://wikipedia.org/wiki/Objectives_and_Key_Results).
+It is an advanced task manager with main focus on the goal, goal achievement and it's current progress.
+It should answer the question: _"How far am I away from achieving my goals?"_

 ## Production